alexmaul/elisp-fm94bufr/README.md

 You might edit the decoded text to your liking, only you must preserve the overall structure.
-Important for the encoding are the first column (keywords or descriptors) and the values after the first colon `:`.
+Important for the encoding are the first column (keywords or descriptors) and the values after the first colon `:`, all seperated by at least one SPACE character.
 Any text string following this numeric value is discarded as it was only verbose translation of the numeric values -- unless the descriptor describes a value of type "string", in which case all text up to the line-break is encoded accordingly.

 If you change the number of subsets or replications, you must reduce or extend the list of affected descriptors/lines accordingly.
 Otherwise the encoding